SolidRusT/srt-model-quantizing/awq/README.md

 ### Basic Usage

-Run the application with the following command:
+Run the application with the following command from the root directory of the project:

 ```bash
 python app/main.py --author [author] --model [model]